 Give you a quick story…

 The end of February (2 years ago..)
-I was put in the ER for severe dehydration (our students at the school wore me out… just kiddin…) In the ER I was given an IV to rehydrate me with saline and potassium… To be honest, I was so dehydrated, I really didn’t recognize anyone except Todd and one other.
+I was put in the ER for severe dehydration (our students at the school wore me out… just kidding…) In the ER I was given an IV to rehydrate me with saline and potassium… To be honest, I was so dehydrated, I really didn’t recognize anyone except Todd and one other.
 So picture me sitting on a ER bed, IV in my arm, having to use the restroom about every 2 minutes as they are rehydrating me.
-I had Todd carry my IV bag into the rest room to help me out…. (as a nice brother should… you’d hope…).
+I had Todd carry my IV bag into the restroom to help me out… (as a nice brother should… you’d hope…).

 Anyway, after about an hour, I was using the restroom (again) – looked over at Todd who was supposed to be holding my IV bag helping me and guess what – IV bag was laying on the sink and he was checking his swing in the bathroom mirror…… Yup – brother dying, check swing!!
 (To be honest, was pretty funny when all was said and done).